zhenxuantan/tp/docs/DeveloperGuide.md

 Lastly, specfically for `Task`,
 * a task has a date (to specify a deadline or time of event), description, priority, and recurring frequency
 * recurring frequency can be in terms of weekly, monthly and yearly
-* priority can be low, medium or high priorities
+* priority can be low, medium or high
 * a task can be instantiated as a `Todo`, `Deadlne` or `Event`

 <div style="page-break-after: always;"></div>